The boundary of the Milnor fibre and a linking invariant of finitely determined germs: Topological reformulation of the vertical indices

-The equation $g$ of the image of $\Phi$ and the triple point number $T(\Phi)$ can be computed by using fitting ideals, see e.g. Example 1.3.4. in \cite{gtezis}. $\Sigma$ has one component, hence it is unwisted.
+\begin{ex}[The family $H_{k} $ ($k\geq 1$)] The equation $g$ of the image of $\Phi$ and the triple point number $T(\Phi)$ can be computed by using fitting ideals, see e.g. Example 1.3.4. in \cite{gtezis}. $\Sigma$ has one component, hence it is \csere{untwisted}.
 This follows from the fact that the involution

 maps $D_1$ to $D_2$ and $D_2$ to $D_1$.
 The computation of the vertical index is much more complicated than in the previous examples, it was done in \cite{NP2, gtezis}, and the result is $\mathfrak{vi}=-3k-1$.
 Equation~\eqref{eq:osszeg} reads as